raphacps/smart-slack-notification/README.md

 * **Version**: Tag version. *The project link is definided automatically*
 * **CHANGELOG**: Link to the `CHANGELOG` file in your project.

-### How does Smart Slack Notification Discover a Deployment With Failure?
+### How Does Smart Slack Notification Discover a Deployment With Failure?

 Based in bitbucket pipelines [`after-script`](https://confluence.atlassian.com/bitbucket/configure-bitbucket-pipelines-yml-792298910.html?_ga=2.70482000.175567917.1587490062-62368228.1564429862#Configurebitbucket-pipelines.yml-ci_pull-requests) statement.